vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_admin.md

-# Managing Virtual Container Hosts #
+# Virtual Container Host Administration #

 The `vic-machine` utility provides commands that allow you to manage existing virtual container hosts (VCHs). vSphere Integrated Containers also provides an administration portal for VCHs.